sailing-yacht-research-foundation/geo-data-slicer/README.md

 All information log & error logs are saved in `logs/combined.log` & `logs/error.log`.
 Any exception will be store into `logs/exceptions.log`

+## Deployment

+Slicer is using CodeDeploy to deploy into dev & production servers.
+The CodeDeploy script will zip all the project files and folders (including submodule), upload to s3, and download the files/folders into the server.
+This is because CodeDeploy only pulls from repo, but doesn't copy the repo itself, so we can't run git submodule update --init in the .sh script.
+(Pull Request #23)

 ## Endpoints

 - `/api/v1`